gertrude-app/web/site/markdoc/articles/docs/troubleshooting.md

 ## 1. Run the health-check

 The Gertrude app has a built-in _health-check_ feature that tries to diagnose and alert you of common issues with the app.
-To access it, click the **Administrate...** option from the Gertrude menu bar icon dropdown, as shown below:
+To access it, click the **gear icon** ⚙️ from the Gertrude menu bar icon dropdown, as shown below:

-{% image src="administrate.png" caption="Click the 'Administrate...' link to reach the health check" /%}
+{% image src="administrate.png" caption="Click the gear icon ⚙️ to reach the health check" /%}

 The health check screen runs a series of tests on your Gertrude installation, and reports the results.
 You should have all _green check marks_, unless you're intentionally not